Alexander Rabagliati

-Alexander Rabagliati (14 April 1914 – 6 July 1943), known as Sandy, was a Scottish flying ace of the Royal Air Force (RAF) during the Second World War.
+Alexander Coultate Rabagliati (14 April 1914 – 6 July 1943), known as Sandy, was a Scottish flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with having destroyed at least seventeen aircraft.

 Of Italian descent, Rabagliati joined the RAF in 1935 and once his training was completed, joined No. 1 Squadron.
 He later served with No. 27 Squadron in India.
 At the time of the outbreak of the Second World War, he was a flight lieutenant at an anti-aircraft training unit.
 Undergoing training on the Hawker Hurricane fighter in May 1940, he was posted to No. 46 Squadron and achieved many aerial victories during the Battle of Britain.
 He led the squadron from late 1940 until May 1941, at which he and the rest of the pilots were transferred to Malta to become the basis of No. 126 Squadron.
 He destroyed many aircraft during the siege of Malta, rising to lead the fighter wing at Ta Kali.
 Back in the United Kingdom by April 1942, he carried out staff duties for a time and commanded a RAF station before being appointed a wing leader at RAF Coltishall.
 He died on 6 July in the course of a sortie to attack shipping off the Dutch coast.

 Early life

-Born in Scotland on 14 April 1914, Alexander Coultate Rabagliati, known as Sandy, was the son of Andrea Rabagliati, a doctor, and his wife.
+Born in Scotland on 14 April 1914, Alexander Coultate Rabagliati, known as Sandy, was the grandson of the well-known doctor Andrea Rabagliati and Helen Rabagliati.
 He was of Italian descent; his great grandfather was from Genoa but immigrated to Scotland and married a pastor's daughter.
 Rabagliati spent some of his childhood in South Africa, where his father worked for a time but was mostly educated in England, attending Westerleigh School in St Leonards-on-Sea before going onto Charterhouse School.

 Rabagliati joined the RAF on a short service commission in April 1935, and trained at No. 2 Flying Training School at Digby.
 After gaining his wings, in April 1936 he was posted to No. 1 Squadron as a pilot officer.
 At the time of his posting, the squadron was based at Tangmere and operated the Hawker Fury fighter.
 At the end of the year, Rabagliati was posted to No. 27 Squadron in India.
 This operated Westland Wapiti biplanes along the Northwest frontier with Waziristan in a policing role.

 Returning to England in early 1939, Rabagliati was assigned to No. 1 Anti-Aircraft Co-operation Unit, where he was a flight commander.
 His duties were flying Westland Wallace biplanes towing target drogues for training anti-aircraft gunners.
 He was promoted to flight lieutenant in March 1939.